airbnb/swift/README.md

   // A planet that exists somewhere in the universe. class Planet {
-    // Properties of a planet that are important for life let atmosphere: Atmosphere
+    // Data about the composition and density of the planet's atmosphere if present. var atmosphere: Atmosphere?

-    let oceans: [Ocean]
+    // Data about the size, location, and composition of large bodies of water on the planet's surface. var oceans: [Ocean]

     // Terraforms the planet, by adding an atmosphere and ocean that is hospitable for life. func terraform() {
-      /// This gas concentration has a pretty good track record so far let configuration = AtmosphereConfiguration(nitrogen: 0.78, oxygen: 0.22)
+      // This gas composition has a pretty good track record so far! let composition = AtmosphereComposition(nitrogen: 0.78, oxygen: 0.22)

-      /// Generate the atmosphere first, then the oceans generateAtmosphere(using: configuration)
+      // Generate the atmosphere first, then the oceans.
+Otherwise, the water will just boil off immediately. generateAtmosphere(using: composition)
       generateOceans()
     }
   }